Glossary

 Types of Personalization

 Personalization strategies differ depending on the level of personalization required.
-For example, some personalization is one-to-one, meaning it’s directly related to the customer’s specific information.
-Other times, personalization is applied using a segmented approach, where you define a set of characteristics or customer attributes.
+For example, some personalization is one-to-one, meaning it’s directly related to the customer’s specific information — a technique increasingly powered by AI personalization.
+Other times, personalization is applied using a segmented approach through customer segmentation, where you define a set of characteristics or customer attributes.
 Customers whose personal data puts them into the segment receive a personalized experience.

 Personalization can be as simple as having a person’s name in an email (Hi, John) or as intimate as including the details of a person’s recent purchase or web browsing in that email.
 It could also include showing particular product promotions on a website based on a person’s past purchases, or sending special promotions via SMS or a mobile application.